How do I create a Fill in the Blank question in New Quizzes?

 To align the question to an outcome, click anywhere in the Align to Outcomes section.

-If you want to save a question to use in other assessments, you can add it to an item bank.
+If you want to save a question to use in other quizzes, you can add it to an item bank.

 To add a question to an item bank, click the Add to Bank link.

 Note: After a question has been added to an item bank, it can only be edited in the item bank.
 You can still set unique point values and options in the quiz for an item bank question.